Google and Facebook Facing Major Headwinds in 2021

 The NYS Attorney General has Facebook in her crosshairs

-Last week, New York State Attorney General Letitia James filed a lawsuit against Facebook Inc. (FB), alleging the company has and continues today to illegally stifle competition to protect its monopoly power.
+Last week, New York State Attorney General Letitia James filed a lawsuit against Facebook Inc. (FB - Get Rating), alleging the company has and continues today to illegally stifle competition to protect its monopoly power.
 She said, “for nearly a decade, Facebook has used its dominance and monopoly power to crush smaller rivals and sniff out competition along the way—all at the expense of everyday users.”
 Other US states are joining New York as AG James leads a bipartisan coalition of forty-eight Attorney Generals charging the anticompetitive conduct.
 AG James pointed to acquisitions of WhatsApp and Instagram in her press conference as examples of FB’s dominant behavior.

 Big tech faces headwinds in 2021